📖FAQ

 Yes, all accounts where collateral is held are bankruptcy remote.
 They are segregated accounts held in the name of the bankruptcy remote SPV, OpenTrade SPC.
 Each provider is given a notice of assignment which makes them aware of this arrangement from the very beginning of the engagement.

 Each investor has a fully perfected security interest in the accounts and underlying collateral.
-For more information on the legal structure, see here.
+For more information on the legal structure, see herearrow-up-right.

 For operational efficiencies, collateral is held in omnibus accounts but each investor's collateral is legally separate from those of other investors.

 Investment proceeds and collateral is held in bankruptcy remote, omnibus accounts.
-There is a single exchange account, single custody account, and single dedicated Figment Solana validator.
+There is a single exchange account, single custody account, and dedicated Solana validators.
 Each investor's collateral is still legally separate from those of other investors.

-chevron-rightTo what extent can OpenTrade attribute USDC to a specifc investor?hashtag
+chevron-rightTo what extent can OpenTrade attribute USDC to a specific investor?hashtag

 Granular records are kept both on-chain and off-chain to ensure USDC and collateral can be attributable to specific client and client wallets.